kevinhwang91/nvim-ufo/README.md

 - `UfoFoldedBg`: Background of folded line.
 - `UfoPreviewSbar`: Scroll bar of preview window, only take effect if the border is missing right horizontal line, like `border = 'none'`.
+- `UfoPreviewCursorLine`: Highlight current line in preview window if it isn't the start of folded lines.
 - `UfoPreviewWinBar`: Virtual winBar of preview window.
 - `UfoPreviewThumb`: Thumb of preview window.
 - `UfoFoldedEllipsis`: Ellipsis at the end of folded line, invalid if `fold_virt_text_handler` is